2018 Cheez-It Bowl: Teams

-The Cheez-It Bowl matched the California Golden Bears from the Pac-12 Conference and the TCU Horned Frogs from the Big 12 Conference.
+The 30th Cheez-It Bowl matched the California Golden Bears from the Pac-12 Conference and the TCU Horned Frogs from the Big 12 Conference.
+(Note: This game was the 30th playing of the Cheez-It Bowl but the first using that name; the game had previously been known as the Copper Bowl (1989–96), Insight.com Bowl (1997–2001), Insight Bowl (2002–11), Buffalo Wild Wings Bowl (2012–13), and the Cactus Bowl (2014–17).)
 It was the first meeting between Cal and TCU.
+The bowl had maintained tie-ins with the Pac-12 and Big 12 since 2015; the Big Ten Conference replaced the Pac-12 in this respect beginning in 2019.
 The matchup was finalized on December 2, 2018, after both teams accepted their invitations from the bowl game.
 (Note: Teams must win at least half of their games (6–6 record in a typical 12-game FBS season) to be eligible for a bowl game.
 In 2018–19, there were more bowl-eligible teams than spots in bowl games, so four bowl-eligible teams did not receive invitations.)

 California Golden Bears

 The California Golden Bears represented the University of California, Berkeley and were led by second-year head coach Justin Wilcox.
-They opened their season with three straight wins and were ranked No. 24 in the AP Poll released on September 23, 2018.
+They opened their season with three straight wins, including over North Carolina and BYU, and as a result Cal was ranked No. 24 in the AP Poll released on September 23, 2018.
 (Note: Since 1936, the Associated Press (AP) has polled sportswriters and journalists to compile rankings, which are released weekly during the season.
-The poll expanded to include the top 25 college football teams in 1989.)
+The poll expanded to include the top 25 college football teams in 1989.
+All further rankings mentioned in this article reflect the AP Poll.)
 The following week, they lost to No. 19 Oregon, starting a three-game losing streak.
 Their other ranked opponents were No. 15 Washington, whom they beat by two points on October 27, and No. 10 Washington State, to whom they lost by six points on November 3.
 They concluded the regular season with a overall record and a 4–5 record in Pac-12 play.

 This was Cal's second bowl game appearance in seven seasons, and it was their first since a defeat of Air Force in the 2015 Armed Forces Bowl.